 (1) I, my, you, and your--An applicant or permit holder, unless otherwise stated.

-(2) We, us, our, and Licensing-- The Licensing Division of the Texas Department of Family and Protective Services (DFPS).
+(2) We, us, our, and Licensing--The Child Care Regulation department of the Texas Health and Human Services Commission (HHSC) .

 §746.123.
 What do certain words and terms mean when used in this chapter?

 The words and terms used in this chapter have the meanings assigned to them under §745.21 of this title (relating to What do the following words and terms mean when used in this chapter?), unless another meaning is assigned in this section or another subchapter or unless the context clearly indicates otherwise.
 In addition, the following words and terms used in this chapter have the following meanings unless the context clearly indicates otherwise:

+(1) Activity plan--A written plan that outlines the daily routine and activities in which a child will engage while in your care.
+The plan is designed to meet the child’s cognitive, language, social, emotional, and physical developmental needs.

-(1) Activity space--An area or room used for children's activities, including areas separate from a group's classroom.
+(2) Activity space--An area or room used for children's activities, including areas separate from a group's classroom.